garrandall/popular-music-data/tracks/92-explorer-post-malone.md

 Keep on ridin' my coat, your new shit is a joke
 Why you bitin' my flows?
 What you tryna be, Post?

-Ooh, baby, ooh, baby, go on, keep it spinnin'
+Oh, baby, oh, baby, go on, keep it spinnin'
-Ooh, yuck me up, I don't want no romancin'
+Oh, yuck me up, I don't want no romancin'
-Ooh, baby I see these muhfuckas glancin'
+Oh, baby I see these muhfuckas glancin'
 When my whip start, then my wheels keep spinnin'
-Ooh, baby, ooh, baby, go on, keep it spinnin'
+Oh, baby, oh, baby, go on, keep it spinnin'
-Ooh, yuck me up, I don't want no romancin'
+Oh, yuck me up, I don't want no romancin'
-Ooh, baby I see these muhfuckas glancin'
+Oh, baby I see these muhfuckas glancin'
 When my whip start, then my wheels keep spinnin'

-She used to shoppin' at the mall (ooh)
+She used to shoppin' at the mall (oh)
 I'll teach lil baby how to ball
 I hit Rodeo, spent like 40 G's (wow)
 Four hunnid pairs of Gucci socks